Dragon's blood: Name and source

 A great degree of confusion existed for the ancients in regard to the source and identity of dragon's blood.
 Some medieval encyclopedias claimed its source as the literal blood of elephants and dragons who had perished in mortal combat.
 The resin of Dracaena species, "true" dragon's blood, and the very poisonous mineral cinnabar (mercury sulfide) were often confused by the ancient Romans.
 In ancient China, little or no distinction was made among the types of dragon's blood from the different species.
 Both Dracaena and Calamus resins are still often marketed today as dragon's blood, with little or no distinction being made between the plant sources; however, the resin obtained from Calamus has become the most commonly sold type in modern times, often in the form of large balls of resin.
 Resins that come from different species and different continents have been given the name "dragon's blood," but their purity, appearance, and chemical properties are highly varied.

+The resin of dragon's blood is harvested as deep red teardrop-shaped lumps, separated physically from the fruit of the tree, which on pulverization produce a deep crimson powder; unlike most natural resins, which owe their colour to minor acidic components and the depth of colour is sensitive to the pH, the colour of dragon's blood resin is pH-independent and the major constituents themselves are highly coloured.